 - An athlete must be enrolled at Fuqua School as a full-time student and in regular attendance. - An athlete must not reach his/her 19th birthday on or before August 1st of the academic year. - Students must have a current VISAA physical form.
-Physicals are valid from May 1 of the current year through June 30th of the following year.
+Physicals are valid for fourteen months from the date of issue.
 Physicals must be on file and documentation of health insurance in the athletic office.
 Health insurance must be carried on the student throughout the season. - All students who participate on an athletic team are required to sign and abide by the Fuqua School Student Athletic Handbook. - Eligibility to participate on an athletic team is determined by the student's GPA and behavior record for the grading period prior to the season.
 Once a student is selected for participation on an athletic team, he/she must maintain at least a 2.0 GPA and be a student in good standing in all areas throughout the season.
 Grades earned in summer school may be applied in determining the GPA for the fourth grading period.